TechSavantis/polisparalela/site/content/thinks/cim-marketing-diploma-complete.md

 The process for the first two modules involved writing lengthy assignments based on an organisation of your choice, and both came in at around the 8,000 word mark.

-For someone that didn't actually have to do a written dissertation for their degree ([I had a go at making TV news packages instead](https://www.youtube.com/watch?v=LlO3Twvl9es)) it was a bit of a slog, and involved a couple of weekends coming into Tomango HQ so I could get it all done in time.
+For someone that didn't actually have to do a written dissertation for their degree ([I had a go at making TV news packages instead](https://www.youtube.com/watch?v=LlO3Twvl9es)) it was a bit of a slog, and involved a couple of weekends coming into Polis Paralela HQ so I could get it all done in time.

 And the third module - the Strategic Marketing one - culminated in a *three hour long exam*.
 A handwritten exam.
 On the hottest day of the year.
 In a room where the bloody windows wouldn't open.
 Absolute nightmare!